Dramatic, nine-minute concert work celebrating restoration and renewal.

 About the piece

-Finally—and most importantly—this piece is about Jesus Christ.
-He, too, was a descendant of kings, and he arrived in Roman-occupied Judea in humble form.
-His coming was likewise foretold in ancient poetry, and he bore a quest unique in all of history.
-His task was not to throw off the yoke of Roman oppression, as many hoped, but something far more important: the restoration of the relationship between God and humanity.
-All my hope for this restoration is in Christ, and I owe all I have to him.
+It would be impossible for me to talk about second chances without mentioning my faith.
+All my hope for restoration is ultimately in Jesus Christ, and I owe all I have to him.
 He is the source of any raw composing talent that I possess, and also my chief inspiration for using it.
 He is my strength when I am weak, my guide through the darkness when I cannot see.
 He is the way in the wilderness and the river of life in the desert.
 He takes a faintly burning wick like me and does not quench it, but rekindles it from the ashes to everlasting light.

 From the Ashes was premiered by the Wooster Scot Symphonic Band (Joel Graham conducting) on March 1st, 2020, and by the UNH Concert Band (Casey Goodwin conducting) on March 5th.